 7. ‘Incidents in the Life of a Slave Girl.
 Written by Herself.’

-It is impossible to estimate the number of enslaved women of color assaulted by slave owners in the colonies and the United States before the end of the Civil War.
+It is impossible to estimate the number of enslaved women of color assaulted and/or raped by slave owners in the colonies and the United States before the end of the Civil War.
 What is clear is that such instances were common and wouldn't have been considered “assault.”
-As early as 1662, Virginia’s governing body, the House of Burgesses, instituted rules addressing children born of enslaved women wherein the father might be a white (free) man: “If mother (whatever her racial background, whether Indian, black, or mixed) is a slave, child is a slave—no matter who the father might be,” says Peter Wallenstein, author of Cradle of America: A History of Virginia.
-Surviving stories of such assaults only came from escaped or freed slaves, who managed to record them.
+As early as 1662, Virginia’s governing body, the House of Burgesses, instituted rules addressing children born of enslaved women wherein the father might be a white (free) man: “If mother (whatever her racial background, whether Indian, Black, or mixed) is a slave, child is a slave—no matter who the father might be,” says Peter Wallenstein, author of Cradle of America: A History of Virginia.
+Surviving stories of such assaults only came from escaped or formerly enslaved people, who managed to record them.
 Incidents in the Life of a Slave Girl.
 Written by Herself by Harriet Jacobs is an example.
 The father of two of her enslaved children, Samuel Treadwell Sawyer, was elected to Congress.